FernandoBasso/ReadTheDocs-Dev-How-To/docs/typescript/infer.md

 type ArrayItemType<T> = T extends Array<infer Item> ?
 Item : unknown;
 ```

-In any case, we now have a generic that extracts the type of the elements of an array
+In any case, we now have a generic that extracts the type of the elements of an array:

 ```typescript
 let xs: string[];